 No Wrong Turns

 When Chris Pountney pedals away from the Eiffel Tower he is doing more than just going for a bike ride.
-It is the start of an ambitious attempt to circumnavigate the planet using only his bicycle and boats.
-With a list of seven challenges to guide him (but no map), he heads east towards Asia and Australia.
+It is the start of an ambitious attempt to become perhaps the first person ever to circumnavigate the planet using only a bicycle and boats.
+With a list of seven challenges to guide him (but no real map), he heads east towards Asia and Australia.
 The Sydney Opera House is his goal.

 The story follows Chris as he tackles snowy mountain passes in Turkey, wades across rivers in Tajikistan, eats strange cheeses in Mongolia, and meets with incredible kindness just about everywhere he goes.
-He lives a simple life on a small budget, sleeps in a tent, talks to his bike, consumes a really unbelievable number of biscuits, and all the time stubbornly refuses to have anything whatsoever to do with motor vehicles (or escalators).
+He lives a simple life – sleeping in a tent, talking to his bike, consuming a really unbelievable number of biscuits, and all the time stubbornly refusing to have anything whatsoever to do with motor vehicles (or escalators).

-But can he overcome all of the visa deadlines, the breakdowns, the awful roads, the headwinds, the kangaroos, and the frequent danger of being distracted by members of the opposite sex, to successfully pedal all of the way to Sydney?
+But can he overcome all of the visa deadlines, the breakdowns, the bad roads, the headwinds, the kamikaze kangaroos, and the surprisingly frequent danger of being distracted by members of the opposite sex, to successfully pedal all of the way to Sydney?